First inauguration of Bill Clinton: Reunion on the Mall

 America's Reunion on the Mall was a two-day multi-stage festival as part of the 1993 Presidential Inaugural Celebration, held from January 17–19.
 One million people attended the event on the National Mall between Capitol Hill and the Washington Monument.
 With tents stretching from the Capitol to the Washington Monument, it was reported to be the largest festival ever held on the Mall.
 The two-hour outdoor concert that started the festival kicked off the Clinton/Gore Inaugural.
-Hundreds of thousands of people attended the free concert, which featured entertainers Michael Jackson, Aretha Franklin, Michael Bolton, Tony Bennett, Bob Dylan, Diana Ross, and rapper LL Cool J. On that Sunday, Metrorail recorded 440,138 trips, breaking the Sunday record set at the April 5, 1992 March for Women's Lives and setting a record that would be broken the following 4 July.
+Hundreds of thousands of people attended the free concert, which featured musicians Michael Jackson, Aretha Franklin, Michael Bolton, Tony Bennett, Bob Dylan, Diana Ross, and rapper LL Cool J. On that Sunday, Metrorail recorded 440,138 trips, breaking the Sunday record set at the April 5, 1992 March for Women's Lives and setting a record that would be broken the following 4 July.